 But to be honest, with only 1000 AMD you can realistically get a data package, but won’t be able to make calls with it.
 And I strongly believe that being able to make or receive calls while in Armenia could significantly improve your experience here.
 So, let me show you a comparison between some of the most convenient and basic Armenian mobile plans that I think fit travelers the best.
 All these plans are active for 30 days, but you can top up your account and purchase additional packages as you go, if you want to.

 Messenger and Telegram

-**on top of this Beeline offers additional 10000 min of free calls within their network
+** on top of this, Team Telecom offers an additional 10000 min of free calls within their network

 International calls and roaming with an Armenian sim card